Best Cities In Mexico To Look For Employment In 2019

-Though the Mexican economy thrives on tourism, it’s business industry is what draws big industry names and startups alike.
+Though the Mexican economy thrives on tourism, the business industry is what draws big industry names and startups alike.
 As one of the world’s capitals for IT, automobile manufacturing, and engineering, it’s no wonder that Mexican cities draw in business individuals and companies from around the world.
 While the country’s main tourist spots (Cancun, Puerto Vallarta, Cabo) are easy to name, its major business hubs are tucked away into other corners of the nation.

 If you want to find the best, high-paying jobs and talent pools, searching in Mexico’s postcard-perfect regions won’t quite cut it.
 You’ll need to look past Mexico’s beaches and high-tier resorts to the cities of Monterrey, Guadalajara, Mexico City, and Tijuana.

 Known as the country’s industrial capital, Monterrey offers huge opportunities for business ventures.
 With big industrial growth in recent years, Monterrey is a city of tomorrow, with constant construction and development for both individuals and businesses alike.

 According to an article published by Forbes, Monterrey is home to nearly one hundred industrial parks including iron and steel manufacturing, glass, cement, automotive parts, consumer electronics, and metal fabrication, amongst many others.
 As the capital of the Mexican state of Nuevo Leon, it’s also the location of an elite university, promising new startups, and established multinational companies.